CUBRID/cubrid-manual/en/admin/control.rst

     If it is used with the **-b** option, additional information on CAS is displayed.
 But SELECT, INSERT, UPDATE, DELETE, OTHERS items which shown on **-b** option are excluded.

+    If it is used with the **-m** option, more detailed SHARD statistics information is displayed.

 .. option:: -l SECOND

     The **-l** option is only used with -f option together.
-It specifies accumulation period (unit : sec.) when displaying the number of application servers whose client status is Waiting or Busy.
+It specifies accumulation period (unit: sec.) when displaying the number of application servers whose client status is Waiting or Busy.
 If it is omitted, the default value (1 second) is specified.

 .. option:: -q